 Scuderia Ferrari's involvement in the Formula 1 World Championship is a significant source of technological innovation, which is then transferred to Ferrari sports and Gran Turismo models.

 Innovating for Ferrari also means striving for the total satisfaction of its customers.
 A precisely structured process uses specific indices to assess the opinion of customers concerning products, services, events and the global Ferrari ownership experience.
-And the results of this analytical process are outstanding, as demonstrated by the fact that in 2017, 66% of vehicle sales went to customers who already owned a Ferrari, while 32% of customers owned more than one of our cars.
+And the results of this analytical process are outstanding, as demonstrated by the fact that in 2018, over 65% of vehicle sales went to customers who already owned a Ferrari, while 41% of customers owned more than one of our cars.

 Ferrari is committed to improving the efficiency of its production process and reducing the emissions of its production plants and vehicles.